ricschuster/FSTY_405_planning/README.md

 **Schedule**

-*	Introduction to Systematic Conservation Planning - goals, indicators and cost layers.
+*	Introduction to the Coastal Douglas-fir zone.
 *	Species Distribution Models – approaches and cautionary notes
 *	Economic, Ecosystem Service and Regulatory Targets.
 *	Algorithms and Approaches